Not Another Diet — Introduction

 Instead, I began paying careful attention to what changes I could live with long-term.
 I wanted to lose weight with a system that I could rely on indefinitely.

 I’ve turned what I learned into a series of principles that will help you reshape your habits, thinking and environment.
-This piece serves as the introduction and the principles will be rolled out over the coming weeks.
+This piece serves as the introduction.

 Foremost, I learned the life you build has the biggest influence over sustained success.
 That life allows you the freedom to make good choices automatically.
 Put another way: your weight is a natural by-product of how you construct your life.*